integrations/terraform-provider-github/examples/repository_delete_branch_on_merge/README.md

 This displays configurability of the `delete_branch_on_merge` feature for GitHub repositories.

-This example will create a repository in the specified `owner` organization or a personal account.
+This example will create a repository in the specified `owner` organization.
 See https://www.terraform.io/docs/providers/github/index.html for details on configuring [`providers.tf`](./providers.tf) accordingly.

 Alternatively, you may use variables passed via command line: